sdv-dev/SDGym/README.md

 synthesizers, datasets or metrics for benchmarking.
 You also customize the process to include your own work.

-* Datasets: Select any of the publicly available datasets from the SDV project, or input your own data.
+* **Datasets**: Select any of the publicly available datasets from the SDV project, or input your own data.
-* Synthesizers: Choose from any of the SDV synthesizers and baselines.
+* **Synthesizers**: Choose from any of the SDV synthesizers and baselines.
 Or write your own custom machine learning model.
-* Evaluation: In addition to performance and memory usage, you can also measure synthetic data quality and privacy through a variety of metrics
+* **Evaluation**: In addition to performance and memory usage, you can also measure synthetic data quality and privacy through a variety of metrics

 # Install